Wealth inequality in South Africa: Dualism

 South Africa governs a dual economy.
 One part of the country is structured around an advanced capitalist economy.
-The other "dual", or divided aspect of the country regards the structure consistent with a third world, and underdeveloped country mostly pertaining to the black population.
-In South Africa, this idea is known as the first (capitalist, high profit industries) and second (underdeveloped) economies.
-The first economy contributes to the majority of South Africa's wealth, and is integrated within the global economy.
-The second economy consists of the low skilled, and outdated jobs.
-There is little connection between these two economies, as is compliant with the most simple form of the dual economy definition, which is to be divided.
-This disconnection refers to an economic division, and also contributes to a social division.
-The second economy does not contribute to economics on a global scale, and serves a purpose to offer growingly low paying jobs.
+The other "dual" or divided aspect of the country regards the structure as consistent with an underdeveloped country, mostly pertaining to the black population.
+In South Africa, this idea is known as the first (capitalist, high-profit industries) and second (underdeveloped) economies.
+The first economy contributes to the majority of South Africa's wealth and is integrated within the world economy.
+The second economy consists of low-skilled and outdated jobs.
+There is little connection between these two economies, as it complies with the most simple form of the dual economy definition, which is to be divided.
+This disconnection refers to an economic division and contributes to a social division.
+The second economy does not contribute to economics on a global scale and serves the purpose of offering growingly low-paying jobs.

 Current Economic Status

 Historically, South Africa has relied heavily on its mining and agricultural industries, but globalization has altered this.
-Now the mining and agriculture industries have been labeled as part of the second economy of South Africa.
+Now, the mining and agriculture industries have been labeled as part of the second economy of South Africa.
 The mining and agriculture industries have been left behind with the modern wave of advanced technology, global trade, and the financial sector of South Africa.
-As the capitalist financial sector in South Africa has established an important role on a global scale, it has grown since apartheid, while the second economy industries have fallen, along with much of the black population that made up the declining industries.
+As the capitalist financial sector in South Africa has established an important role on a global scale, it has grown since apartheid.
+At the same time, the second economy industries have fallen, along with much of the black population that made up the declining industries.
 According to the Department of Statistics of South Africa (Stats SA), the unemployment rate stood at 29.1% in the 2019 survey.
-Between quarter 2 and quarter 3 in 2019, the number of unemployed persons increased as both the agriculture and mining industries each reported 38,000 unemployed.
-As the number of unemployed persons has increased over the course of time (expected to be higher after the analysis of COVID-19's effect) in the second economy industries, the first economy has actually seen positive charts, instead of negative.
-In a different quarterly analysis in 2019 (quarter 4), the Stats SA reported that South Africa's non-agricultural sector added 16,000 jobs, which increased the number of persons employed in the formal non-agricultural sector up to 10.2 million.
-In this same quarter 4 of 2019 analysis, the trend continued to be positive for the trade industries, as it added 29,000 additional jobs.
+Between Q2 and Q3 in 2019, the number of unemployed persons increased as the agriculture and mining industries reported 38,000 unemployed.
+As the number of unemployed persons has increased (expected to be higher after the analysis of COVID-19's effect) in the second economy industries, the first economy has seen positive charts, instead of negative.
+In a different quarterly analysis in 2019 (quarter 4), Stats SA reported that South Africa's non-agricultural sector added 16,000 jobs, which increased the number of persons employed in the formal non-agricultural sector up to 10.2 million.
+In this same quarter 4 of 2019 analysis, the trend continued to be positive for the trade industries, adding 29,000 additional jobs.
 The business service industry reported 12,000 additional jobs as well.